 G-Star Raw sustainability director Frouke Bruinsma is working to maintain the brand's role as an industry leader in sustainable denim.

 For Frouke Bruinsma of G-Star Raw, sustainability is a marathon, not a sprint.
-Case in point: When she joined the streetwear brand as a legal counsel 15 years ago, it didn’t even have a corporate responsibility department.
+Case in point: When she joined the denim brand as a legal counsel 15 years ago, it didn’t even have a corporate responsibility department.

 Bruinsma helped G-Star take its first steps toward a more mission-based approach to doing business, establishing its CSR team in 2006 and then the GSRD Foundation in 2007, which supports education and entrepreneurship projects in G-Star production countries.